 On the way to the shoot, I’m describing Gaspard Ulliel to Geraldine, “He’s an amazing actor and a chaudie.”
 Geraldine (long-time American but from and formed in Rheims), laughs at me, at my Frenchification of American slang.

 Ulliel is best known to American audiences for his eponymous role in “Hannibal Rising” and as the man behind the microphones in the Blue de Chanel ad, directed by Martin Scorsese.
 In the commercial he speaks one line, which is echoed in the pull quote from the interview he did with writer and journalist Aysegul Sert for today’s Dailysingle–a much better site than its misleading name indicates.
-(After midnight the interview and images are available in the archives indefinitely.)

 Directed in his latest film (which opens today in New York and L.A.), “The Princess of Montpensier,” by French master, Bertrand Tavernier, Ulliel plays the charming and duplicitous duke, Henri de Guise.